Nurturing the spirit.

 An Annual Event: Camp PVN

 This special event occurs each summer on the campus of Presbyterian Village North.
 It’s a time of fun, fellowship, caring and sharing.
 During this intergenerational week, residents and children in 4th through 7th grades enjoy mixing, mingling and learning from each other.
 They work on craft projects, and the children learn about the residents’ gifts, talents and hobbies during what are called “Gift Hours.”

 The campers study the Bible, share lunchtime meals, and work on outreach projects that will help improve the local community – a free carwash for residents with donations of canned foods accepted for The New Mt.
 Zion Baptist Church food pantry is one example.
 The children also participate with residents in some of their own outreach activities, such as making teddy bears for mothers and children at Pedi Place and learning about The Stewpot Ministry, a local organization that feeds the homeless of downtown Dallas.
-This special event will be held this summer from July 24 -28, 2017.

 Providing Emergency Advocacy